-The work of creating this new school was accomplished formally through the Board of Trustees while many of the practical aspects were moved forward through what had become The Committee for Baptist Seminary of Kentucky (composed of trustees and non-trustees).
+The work of creating this new school was accomplished formally through the Board of Trustees while many of the practical aspects were moved forward through what had become The Committee for Baptist Seminary of Kentucky (composed of trustees and nontrustees).
 BSK's incorporation in the Commonwealth of Kentucky occurred in November of 1996.

 Kentucky pastor Dr. Greg C. Earwood was elected as Baptist Seminary of Kentucky's first president and began on September 1, 2001.
-In August 2002, the first classes were offered at Calvary Baptist Church in Lexington, which graciously provided for the needs of the seminary during its first three years of operation.
-The majority of the faculty teaching load in these early years was covered by Dr. E. Glenn Hinson as Senior Professor in Church History and Spirituality along with Dr. Dalen Jackson, Associate Professor of Biblical Studies.
+In August 2002, the first classes were offered at Calvary Baptist Church in Lexington, which graciously hosted the Seminary during its first three years of operation.
+The majority of the faculty teaching load in these early years was covered by Dr. E. Glenn Hinson as Senior Professor of Church History and Spirituality along with Dr. Dalen Jackson, Associate Professor of Biblical Studies.

 In 2005, BSK moved to the campus of Lexington Theological Seminary where academic life was highly valued.
 The two seminaries engaged in the practice of "sharing space and sharing grace" for the next five years.
 In August 2010, the Seminary joined in its present partnership with Georgetown College, built upon a common Baptist identity, educational excellence, and a sense of permanency.
-Now beginning our twelfth year of classes, BSK continues to engage students in spiritual formation, theological reflection, and practical training as we prepare each other for life and ministry in the church and world.
+Today BSK continues to engage students in spiritual formation, theological reflection, and practical training as we prepare together for life and ministry in the church and the world.